preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/templates/index.rst

 You create templates for publishing apps, community sites and teamwork the same way, see this page: :doc:`Creating app templates in Omnia v7 </general-assets/creating-app-templates/index>`

 All settings for Omnia Community Apps works as described on the page linked above, even if available property sets and available features can differ.
-Creating a template for a Yammer Community is slightly different.
+Creating a template for a Yammer community is slightly different.
 The differences are explained here.

-Creating a template for a Yammer Community
+Creating a template for a Yammer community
 ********************************************
 Firstly, there are no features available for a yammer community template.
 Besides that, the only settings that are available in the Setup step are these: